magalhini/totp-seed-cli/README.md

 ## Installing

-If you're using a particular seed every time, I recommend globally installing this package and either:

-- save the key to a local file using the `-S` option
-- creating a shell alias containing your key

-To install it globally:
+To use `totp` locally in your CLI, install it globally using npm:

 `npm i -g totp-seed-cli`

 ## Usage

-If you've installed it globally:
+Use `-s` to pass in your seed:

 `totp -s ABCDEFGH`

-Will output the code to the console.
+This will output the code to the console.

+### Copy to clipboard

+To display the code and the time remaining, but also copy it to the clipboard, pass `-c`:

 `totp -s ABCDEFGH -c`

-Will also copy the code to your clipboard.
+### Save seed and read it from local file:

-To save the seed in a local file for future use:
+To save the seed in a local file for future use, pass `-S`

 `totp -s ABCDEFGH -S`

 From here on, you can just call `totp`.

+### Create an alias for your seed

+Using your shell of choice, you can create an alias so you can call this from anywhere without having to pass your seed.
+If you're using `zsh`, use your editor to edit your `.zshrc`:

+1. `vi ~/.zshrc`

+Add an alias with your seed and the copy command, such as:

+`alias otp="totp -s ABCDEFGH -c"`

+Save the file and restart your terminal.
+You can now simply call `otp` from anywhere.

 **Acknowledgements**: the source for the `TOTP` Class is entirely sourced from the [Blendist's TOTP.io](https://github.com/venables/totp.io) project, which is the web equivalent of this project and where I got the inspiration to do this from.